 “Part Buster Keaton and Charlie Chaplin, mixed with Marcel Marceau, Andy Kaufman and Steve Martin.
 It adds up to a demented, charming and brilliant performance.”

 The Morning Call, Allentown, PA

-By 1916 Charlie Chaplin had become the most popular person on the planet, drawing crowds in the tens of thousands.
-It was like the frenzy over The Beatles half-a-century later, only Chaplin’s fame was far greater.
-This performative program explores that fame and the iconic Tramp character at its core based on a newly discovered series of thirty-seven articles written in 1916 by Fred Goodwins, one of the actors in Chaplin’s company.
-The series originally appeared in the British magazine Red Letter, and its republication in book form is a significant find for anyone who loves film, comedy, and celebrity gossip.
+By 1916 Charlie Chaplin had become the most popular person on the planet, drawing crowds in the tens of thousands when he traveled.
+It was like the frenzy over The Beatles half-a-century later, only Chaplin’s fame was even greater.
+This program explores that fame, the iconic Tramp character at its core, and what was going on behind the scenes.
+It is based, in part, on a newly discovered series of thirty-seven articles written in 1916 by Fred Goodwins, one of the actors in Chaplin’s stock company.

 A book signing will follow the lecture.
 The author’s current book will be available for sale from Classic Lines.